system-zero/system-zero/data/docs/la.md

   var i = lambda ((x, y) {return x * y}) (10, 100)

-  - it is like a function declaration without a name, enclosed in parentheses.
+# it is like a function declaration without a name, but enclosed in parentheses

-  - the parameter list can be omited if it is empty.
+# the parameter list can be omited if it is empty.

-  - if there is no argument list, this lambda can be assigned in a variable, but its lifetime can not be guarranteed yet, though it might work too.
+# if there is no argument list, this lambda can be assigned in a variable,
+  but its lifetime can not be guarranteed yet, though it might work too.
   The `func` keyword can be used for that.

-  - lambdas like functions can be nested in arbitrary level.
+# lambdas, like functions, can be nested in arbitrary level

 # loadfile syntax and semantics: